abhrapal/shortmaker/README.md

     ```

 2.  **Create Data and Output Folders**
-    You need to create two folders in the project's root directory: `data` and `output`.
+    Create the two required folders in the project's root directory: `data` and `output`.
     *   `data/`: Place your source image (`.png`, `.jpg`) and audio (`.mp3`, `.wav`) files here.
     *   `output/`: This is where the generated video clips will be saved.

 3.  **Build the Docker Image**
     Run the following command in the project's root directory to build the Docker image.
-This will package the application and its dependencies.
     ```bash
     docker build -t shortmaker-app .
     ```